Stony Brook State Park

 Pets: Allowed on leash.
 Not allowed on the Gorge Trail.
 For the safety of everyone, including your pet, do not bring your pet on the Gorge Trail.

 Swimming: From Memorial Day through Labor Day the creek is dammed to form a swimming and wading pool.
 Swimming is allowed when lifeguards are on duty.
-Visitors also enjoy bathing in the creek along the gorge trail.
-This is officially not allowed, but everyone does it.
+Visitors also enjoy bathing in the creek along the gorge trail, but an abundance of crowds in recent years has done a lot of damage to the creek ecosystem.
+The gorge trail is patrolled and anyone caught walking in the creek bed or bathing below the falls will be asked to leave.

 Camping: The fully-equipped campgrounds are located in the south end of the park (separate entrance).
 It features 112 campsites and 8 cabins.
 Camping season begins the first week in May and lasts through the second week in October.
 Book a campsite at this park.